zjukg/KnowPAT/README.md

 For each data instance, you should prepare a question and several answers, and the human preference score of each answer.
 A higher score means a better and preferred answer.
 Note that the answers should be sorted in the **score descending** order, which means the better answer and its score should be in the front.

+- **News**: We now add a new Chinese QA datasets [RJUA](https://github.com/alipay/RJU_Ant_QA) and it is open-sourced.
+You can try to conduct experiments on this dataset.

 ## 🔬 Dependencies
 Our code is developed based on [RRHF](https://github.com/GanjinZero/RRHF).
 Please build the Python environment following the instruction like RRHF.